JetBrains/intellij-sdk-docs/topics/intro/sdk_code_guidelines.md

 Plugin IDs do not contain underscores.

 ## Plugin Package Names

 Packages in plugins should begin with the plugin ID.
 If there is only one package in a plugin, then the package name is the same as the plugin ID.
 Additional suffix words, separated by "." characters, can be added to form more specific package names.
 Package names do not contain underscores.

 ## Plugin Directory Structure

 SDK sample code should have a standard directory footprint.
-Standardized structure not only makes the samples simpler to navigate and understand, but it builds on the default Gradle plugin project structure.
+The standardized structure not only makes the samples simpler to navigate and understand, but it builds on the default Gradle plugin project structure.

 Note that directories below the plugin root folder should not have underscore characters, and should use camelCase if needed.
 The following is an example directory structure for a `foo_basics` plugin.